yunchaecho2/is310-fall-2024-group-6/README.md

 One of the newest digital libraries is the Digital Public Library of America (DPLA), launched in 2013. , including images, videos and audio recordings.
 DPLA's modern interface, advanced search tools, and integration of collections from different institutions provide a more interactive and comprehensive experience than older, text-centric platforms.

 7. Are there any examples of your digital object that have gone viral?
 How did this happen and what impact did it have on the object or the digital library/archive that hosted it?

+   One well-known viral digital object is that concerning the women of NASA's Hidden Figures.
+When the movie Hidden Figures came out, NASA's digital archive of images and documents showing black female mathematicians who helped the US space program became viral.
+Critical success of this film motivated social media users and journalists to go in search of real-world proof of these contributions, thus driving traffic and wide sharing of the archival content.
+The event demonstrated how interest on the part of the public in NASA's archival effort underlined themes missing in science and technology, adding value to these records.

 8. Can you find any examples of free vs. proprietary digital libraries or archives for your area of focus?
 How do these resources differ in terms of access?
 (Lucas)